Improve Your Physician Practice Operations: Understanding What Kills Efficiency

 In total, the 30 patients used 250 different drugs, and a whopping 50 medication errors were found—27 of which were considered potentially harmful.
 60 percent of those monitored were impacted by these mistakes.

-These errors lead to a wide range of inefficiencies and make it difficult to improve medical practice operations.
+These errors lead to a wide range of inefficiencies and make it difficult to improve physician practice operations.
 Improper use of medication, and the time spent distributing that medication, can be considered wasteful.
 It can lead to patients staying in your facility longer than they should, which, of course, costs money.

-It can also lead to legal trouble: According to The Doctors Company, communication was a contributing factor to more than one-quarter of all malpractice claims from 2012 to 2016.
+It can also lead to legal trouble.
+According to The Doctors Company, communication was a contributing factor to more than one-quarter of all malpractice claims from 2012 to 2016.
 And, most importantly, it can create serious health risks for your patients, who deserve to receive proper care.